MSeveri96/MANULS/README.md

 ## Questions?

-If anything about the code is unclear you are encouraged to post in the [Discussion] section or to write to the maintainer of this repository (marco.severi6@unibo.it)
+If anything about the code is unclear you are encouraged to post in the [Discussion] section or to write to the maintainer of this repository (marco.severi6@unibo.it).
+Every comment, question, suggestion is more than welcome!